ariannedee/python-under-the-hood/README.md

 `$ pip install -r requirements.txt`

+Or use one of PyCharm's many package installer features.

 ### 5. At the beginning of class, download the resources
 When you have signed in to the class, the **Resources** widget will have PDFs for the slides.